frederic-perez/AmE-dictionary/data/dictionary.md

 __indubitably__ _adv_ Without doubt; certainly.
 __inducements__
 __induct__ _v_ :two: Place ceremoniously or formally in an office or position. _Syn_ seat, invest _There was a ceremony to induct the president of the academy._
-__inductee__ _n_ Someone who is drafted into military service. _Synonyms_ conscript, draftee _Before beginning basic training, each inductee was given a haircut and a uniform._
+__inductee__ _n_ :two: Someone who is drafted into military service. _Synonyms_ conscript, draftee _Before beginning basic training, each inductee was given a haircut and a uniform._
 __induction__ _n_ :four::hammer: _Induction hall._
 __indurate__ _adj_ Emotionally hardened. _Syn_ callous, pachydermatous _My father was once an affectionate man, but he returned from the war cold and indurate._
 __industrious__ _adj_ :four::mega: /ɪnˈdʌstrɪəs/ Always working very hard.